yaal-coop/sheraf/doc/tutorial/databases.rst

 .. contents::
    :local:

-Generally you can configure your :class:`~sheraf.databases.Database` with a `zodburi <https://docs.pylonsproject.org/projects/zodburi/en/latest/>`_, but if you do not pass any argument, a temporary in-memory database will be created.
+Before you edit any persistent data, you need to open a database connection, and thus you need to set up a database context.
+Generally you can configure your :class:`~sheraf.databases.Database` with a `zodburi <https://docs.pylonsproject.org/projects/zodburi/en/latest/>`_, but if you do not pass give any database information, a temporary in-memory database will be created.

 Depending on the cases you might want to use: